 A rich text editor saves your content editors time by not having to write in cumbersome HTML codes, and it can contribute to keep your website, apps, and other digital experiences brand compliant.

-The Content Studio in Enonic XP includes a rich text editor, and here are some of the most important features.
+The Content Studio in Enonic includes a rich text editor, and here are some of the most important features.

 The usual suspects

 As you have come to expect from any word processing tool, you get to choose paragraph format, bold, italics, underline, text alignment, ordered and unordered lists, indents, links, tables, anchors, images, and more in Enonic’s rich text editor.

 Drag and drop images

 You can of course insert images in the rich text editor field, but a handy and time-saving feature in Enonic is the ability to drag and drop images directly into and around in the text editor.
 If you want to upload an image from your computer, just choose "Image," then drag and drop it at your location of choice.
 Easy peasy.

 Also, while we’re at image handling: You can easily double-click your inserted image to edit the alt text.
 This can come in handy for both SEO and accessibility purposes—boosting your website ranking.

 Perform magic with macros